Requirements for Getting a Degree in Video Game Design & Simulation

 Making Real-World Connections

-There are currently dozens of simulation and game companies in the Triangle area alone.
+There are currently dozens of simulation and gaming industry companies in the Triangle area alone.

 Lilibeth recalls, “WPU gave me the opportunity to network with a variety of game industry professionals and students within in the Raleigh area.
 It also prepared me by providing internship opportunities, professional development courses and the opportunity to build a portfolio.”

-Potential Internship and Employment Sites in the Raleigh Area
+Potential Game Designer Internship and Employment Sites in the Raleigh Area

 - EPIC Games